Zverik/everydoor-website/en/faq.md

 ## How to add a building entrance?

-At the top right there's a grey button for switching editing modes.
+At the top right there's a button for switching editing modes.
 It changes modes between amenities, micromapping, and entrances.

 In the entrance mode, tap or drag the door button in the bottom